JonathanPeterCole/Tech-Support-Site/README.md

 ### Bootstrap
 A customised version of Bootstrap featuring only common CSS has been used for this project to reduce load times.
 To make use of Bootstrap components or jQuery plugins, a new version will need to be downloaded.

+### Icons
+The icons, including the favicon for this site, were generated using [Real Favicon Generator](https://realfavicongenerator.net/).

 ## Setup

 ### Deploying the Site on a DigitalOcean Droplet